Major William Lewis Gray was the son of Dr Alexander Gray MD of Selby.

 5 Feb 1899 Major RAMC.

-Malta Nov 1903 Appointed Sanitary Officer at Malta.
+Malta Nov 1903 Appointed Sanitary Officer.
+Resident at the Station Hospital Valletta.

 Malta 1904 Sanitary Officer Malta.

-Malta 1905 On duty at Valletta as Sanitary Officer Malta in charge of laboratory.
+Malta 1905 On duty at Valletta as Sanitary Officer Malta in charge of the laboratory.

 Malta 3 Aug 1905 Home leave.